sizezero/creative-incubation/entries/2020-02-29/entry.md

 ### [Nemesis](https://boardgamegeek.com/boardgame/167355/nemesis)

-This is a giant, semi-coop game that takes a group of players through the plot of Alien.
+This is a giant, semi-cooperative game that takes a group of players through the plot of Alien.
 It was probably folly to try to learn and play this at a Con but we got through most of the rules and played enough turns to get an idea for the game.

-I think it does a great job giving that claustrophobic space feel of alien.
+I think it does a great job giving that nervous, claustrophobic feel of alien.
 The game is hard, the aliens are practically unstoppable, and you're not sure if you can trust your shipmates.

 A couple notes:

 * There needs to be an alpha player who has internalized all the rules.
 * The characters are very distinct.
-Not only do the characters have unique starting items but they have custom decks that allow them to make unique actions.
+Not only do the characters have unique starting items but they have custom decks that allow them to take unique actions.
 * Slime and contamination add junk cards to your deck to slow you down.
 When you get contaminated you don't know whether or not your infected.
 You have to go to the med bay and use a "decoder" to see whether or not you're infected.
 * Noise is a first place mechanic which can attract aliens adding the tension.
 * Hidden objective cards allow players to choose to be either good (personal) or bad (corporate).
 The decision has to be made by the middle of the game.